 Once you have created registration rules and the AP zones to which joining access points can be assigned automatically, access points will be able to join or register with the controller automatically.

-After an access point registers successfully with the controller, you can update its configuration by following the steps described in this section.
+After an access point registers successfully with the controller, you can update its configuration by completing the following steps.